Facts on Energy Access

 Energy as Driver of Change

-It is necessary to meet our basic needs: to grow, distribute and cook our food, to light our homes, to power our machines and technologies.
+It is necessary to meet our basic needs: to grow and cook our food, to light our homes, to power our machines and technologies.
 Access to energy is a key requirement for the agricultural sector, commerce and industries.
-It is also important for the provision of public services, such as education and health.
+It is also important for the provision of public services, such as education and health care.
 A lack of access to modern energy services affects health negatively, limits opportunities and widens the gap between the rich and the poor.
 Read more on energypedia.

 - According to the 2013 World Energy Outlook, about 1.3 billion people do not have access to electricity.